-- Backpropagation can be viewed as a message passing algorithm. - Combining CRFs with deep learning. - You can learn the features and the label dependency at the same time. - End to end models: use a neural network to do all steps. - Computer vision can now actually work! - Next time: generating poetry, music, and dance moves.
+- Implicit regularization: - Some optimization methods may converge to regularized solutions. - Double descent curves: - Weird phenomenon from increasing regularization as you increase complexity. - Backpropagation can be viewed as a message passing algorithm. - Combining CRFs with deep learning. - You can learn the features and the label dependency at the same time. - Reducing the reliance on inference is a current trend in the field. - Rely on neural network to learn clusters and dependencies. - Next time: "end-to-end" learning.